prominence-eosc/docs/users.md

   }
 ]
 ```
-Currently the temporary URLs expire after 10 days, but the data itself is retained.
+The temporary URLs expire after 10 days, but the data itself is retained.

 The `download` command enables all output files from a specific completed job to be automatically downloaded to the current directory.
 For example:
 ```